Take the Worry Out of Drafting and Revising Your Will (It’s Easier Than You Think!)

 But you can’t wait until you get it perfect.
 My wife and I have a very elaborate, complicated Will with blended families and grandchildren and we just keep tweaking it.

-If you’re concerned about cost, at Elder Law Guidance we help you protect everything you’ve worked so hard to earn.
+If you’re concerned about cost, at Elder Law Guidance we will help you protect everything you’ve worked so hard to earn.
 We try to help you save money!

 Then, if you only have simple amendments to your Will (not massive rewrites), there’s potentially no or minimal charge.